 Motivational interviewing, breast self-examination, attitude, awareness, performance, conventional training.

-Nursing –Midwifey School, Arak University of Medical Sciences, Arak, Markazi province, Nursing –Midwifey School, Arak University of Medical Sciences, Arak, Markazi province, Fatemeh Zahra Infertility and Reproductive Health Research Centre, Babol University of Medical Sciences, Babol
+Nursing-Midwifey School, Arak University of Medical Sciences, Arak, Markazi province, Department of Midwifery, School of Medicine, Traditional and Complementary Medicine Research Center (TCMRC), Arak University of Medical Sciences, Arak, Fatemeh Zahra Infertility and Reproductive Health Research Centre, Babol University of Medical Sciences, Babol